rsedxcftvgyhbujnkiqwe/HammerPlusPlus-Linux/README.md

 ## Step 6: Miscellaneous tips and info
 Section for anything extra that you should know that doesn't fit into anywhere else
 ### Laggy screen updating
-In my experience, whenever I change ANYTHING, all 4 windows do not update - only the screen the change was made on.
+In my experience when using an arch based distro, whenever I change ANYTHING, all 4 windows do not update - only the screen the change was made on.
 Changes include boxing, selection, zooming, etc. You have to mouse over them to make them update.
-Get into the habit of doing little circles with your mouse near the center to update all the screens every once and a while
+Get into the habit of doing little circles with your mouse near the center to update all the screens every once and a while.
+I didn't have this problem on gentoo using just i3 and xorg, so it might have been specific to KDE.
+Regardless, keep your eye out for it.
+It might seem annoying at first but you'll get used to it.
 ### Model browser
-Turn off "Use grouped mod sorting"
+Try to turn off "Use grouped mod sorting" if it isn't loading.
+If it does load, no need to turn this off.
 # Errors
 I only ran into a few, and should people make issues with other bugs I may address them here if they are noteworthy.
 ### proton exited with: code: 53